Skip to main content

 # No nvidia.com/gpu request

-Because the Pod does not request GPUs, there is no conflict with Slurm’s GPU allocator.
+Because the Pod doesn’t request GPUs, no conflict occurs with Slurm’s GPU allocator.
 Resource configuration required: You must lower slurmd resource requests to make CPU and memory available for the Pod.

-A CPU-only Pod with exclusive: "ok" cannot land on a Node where a Slurm job is running with full exclusive mode (--exclusive).
+A CPU-only Pod with exclusive: "ok" can’t land on a Node where a Slurm job runs with full exclusive mode (--exclusive).
 If you need CPU-only Pods to coexist with GPU jobs, use exclusive: "user" on the GPU workloads instead.

 CPU Node scenarios

 The same exclusive annotation controls sharing on CPU-only Nodes.
-The difference is that GPU GRES allocation is not a factor, so the main concern is CPU and memory sharing.
+The difference is that GPU GRES allocation isn’t a factor, so the main concern is CPU and memory sharing.

 Full-Node CPU Pod